amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-Amgad Madkour is a data & applied science manager at Microsoft.
-He obtained his Ph.D. in computer science from Purdue University.
-Before joining Microsoft, he was a staff R&D engineer at IBM working in the areas of Machine Learning, Natural Language Processing, and Machine Translation.
-At Microsoft, he currently leads several end-to-end data-driven features for autos.
-In addition, he is actively investigating the usage of large language models (LLMS) for shopping as a mean for assisting users in their buying journey.
+I'm a Data & Applied Science Manager at Microsoft, where I lead a team of data scientists and engineers who are responsible for building and enhancing the content understanding capabilities for Microsoft Edge Shopping and Microsoft Autos Marketplace.
+At Microsoft, I lead several data-centric products, including Microsoft Edge Shopping Product Tracking, Microsoft Autos My Garage, and Microsoft Autos AI Assistant.
+I obtained my Ph.D. in Computer Science from Purdue University.
+Before joining Microsoft, I was a Staff R&D Engineer at IBM, working in the areas of Machine Learning, Natural Language Processing, and Machine Translation.
+My areas of interest include artificial intelligence, knowledge graphs, data management, data integration, and data cleaning.
+My mission is to leverage data science and artificial intelligence to create intelligent and adaptive solutions that deliver value to users.

 ## Areas of interest

 * Artificial Intelligence
+* Knowledge Graphs
 * Data Management
+* Data Integration
+* Data Cleaning

-## News
+## Updates

+* **October 2023**: Shipped ["Microsoft Autos AI Assistant"](https://www.msn.com/en-us/autos/marketplace/mygarage), a feature that provides LLM-based assistance for auto shoppers.
 * **April 2022**: Shipped ["My Garage"](https://www.msn.com/en-us/autos/marketplace/mygarage), a feature that aggregates all the information about a user's vehicle in one place.
 * **July 2022**: Joined Microsoft Autos Marketplace leadership team as a manager and created the autos content understanding team.
 * **May 2022**: Shipped ["Automotive Q&A"](https://www.msn.com/en-us/autos/marketplace/qna), a feature that brings value to buyers in their autos journey as well as to everyday users.